tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 :samp:`HEX(expression)`

+Return the hexadecimal code for each byte in **expression**.

+Starting with Tarantool version 2.10.1, the expression must be a byte sequence (data type VARBINARY).

-Return the hexadecimal code for each byte in **expression**, which may be either a string or a byte sequence.
+In earlier versions of Tarantool, the expression could be either a string or a byte sequence.
 For ASCII characters, this
-is straightforward because the encoding is the same as the code point value.
+was straightforward because the encoding is the same as the code point value.
 For non-ASCII characters, since character strings are usually encoded in UTF-8, each character